 For professionals who prefer to design code, becoming a web developer may be a good career choice.
 For those who prefer working with the graphics and visual side of web pages, becoming a graphic designer may be appealing.

 For those with an interest in creating and assembling code for a website, becoming a web developer should be considered.
 'Web developer' is a general name for the jobs of web designers, web architects or webmasters.
 These professionals design the layout and content of pages, program all code to support applications, images, video and other site elements, monitor and fix problems, collect info about site traffic and make format or content changes when necessary.

 Depending on the size and complexity of an organization, an associate or bachelor's degree in web design, computer science or a related field of study is most often required by employers.
 According to the BLS, the job opportunities in this field are projected to increase by 8%, which is much faster than the average outlook, between 2019 and 2029.
 These professionals earned a median annual salary of $73,760 in 2019, per the BLS.

 If creating graphics and the visual design for web pages sounds appealing, becoming a graphic designer could be the right career choice.
-Graphic designers not only draw and import images and style elements for web pages, they also produce artistic content for printed projects, such as brochures, newsletters, fliers, reports, magazines and marketing materials.
+Graphic designers not only draw and import images and style elements for web pages, but also produce artistic content for printed projects, such as brochures, newsletters, fliers, reports, magazines and marketing materials.

 Entry into this profession requires a bachelor's degree in graphic design or a related field.
 It's also important to have a professional portfolio of quality work to show prospective employers.
-The BLS expects a 1% change in employment of graphic designers between 2014-2024, which is essentially no change.
-In 2015, the median annual salary of these design workers was $46,900, per the BLS.
+The BLS expects a 4% change in employment of graphic designers between 2016-2026.
+In 2018, the median annual salary of these design workers was $50,370, per the BLS.